MarkoPaunovic14/Pirates/README.md

 # Pirates

+###### Scene with a pirate ship and an island with a small cabin where pirates spend their time.
+Made with C++ using OpenGL, GLFW and GLAD.

 ## About

 Scene with a pirate ship and an island with a small cabin where pirates spend their time.